 In Model 1 and 2 the dependent variable is a binary variable for whether the respondent answered any of four key demographic questions.
 In Model 3 and 4 the dependent variable is a binary variable measuring if the respondent engaged in any part of the platform beyond the geographic lookup.
-In Model 5 and 6, we measure the count of key demographic questions the respondent answered out of a possible four (5) and a count of use of the system, as proxied by total questions answered in the entire system, with a theoretical maximum of 52 (6).
-Models 2, 4, 5 and 6 all contain control variables for the number of days the user was in the system at the time of the experiment and dummy variables for the different payment structures present on different USSD channels in the study p<0.1, p<0.05, p<0.01.
+In Model 5 and 6, we measure the count of key demographic questions the respondent answered out of a possible four (5) and a count of use of the system as proxied for by total questions answered in the entire system, with a theoretical maximum of 52 (6).
+Models 2, 4, 5 and 6 all contain control variables for the number of days the user was in the system at the time of the experiment and dummy variables for the different payment structures present on different USSD channels in the study.